-WWE Rumors: The Undertaker to Have One More Match at WWE Survivor Series
+WWE Rumors: The Undertaker To Have One More Match At WWE Survivor Series

 It has also been reported that many people are betting on the possibility of The Undertaker having one more match someday.
 The Deadman could keep his word like Shawn Michaels, but the only scenario for a return that would make sense is The Undertaker returning at WWE Survivor Series because that’s where his career began.
 There will be speculation as November approaches about Undertaker’s involvement in the event.

 The biggest obstacle in the way of The Undertaker wrestling another match at WWE Survivor Series or any other time is his health.
 It’s been reported for awhile that he needs a major hip surgery, which will officially end his career because he has been delaying the surgery because it would force him to retire.
-The belief is he couldn’t delay the surgery any longer, which means Wrestlemania 33 would be the last match of his career.
+The belief is he couldn’t delay the surgery any longer, which means WrestleMania 33 would be the last match of his career.

 As of this writing, The Undertaker hasn’t had the surgery.
 However, it’s being reported that he’s scheduling to have it sooner rather than later.
 On paper, his status for a return to the ring is kaput once he actually has the surgery, but the WWE Universe remains hopeful that The Undertaker will have one more match or a big appearance during this year’s WWE Survivor Series event.
 The only one who knows for sure that his career is over will always be The Undertaker, so WWE fans may have to accept that he’s finally hung up his boots.